 Our BAU scenario assumes 2050 biofuel energy requirements will be the same as in 2020, and results in an estimate of 80 million ha of land globally needed to be used for energy crops to meet those requirements in 2050.
 None of the four scenarios considered in our analysis uses residues and wastes, which would have negligible land use effects (US EPA 2010).
-For example, biofuel production from forestry residues, agricultural residues, and wastes could supply about another 5% (i.e., 9 EJ/year) of global transportation fuel if these resources were allocated to cellulosic ethanol production, based on even the most pessimistic technical potential assumptions from Chum et al (2011).
+For example, biofuel production from forestry residues, agricultural residues, and wastes could supply about another 5% (9 EJ/year) of global transportation fuel if these resources were allocated to cellulosic ethanol production, based on even the most pessimistic technical potential assumptions from Chum et al (2011).
 Another biofuel-related limitation is that our available land stock (and pastureland and cropland stocks) contains land of a wide variety of qualities.
 If cellulosic crops use abandoned or less productive lands, the impact on traditional agriculture lands may be lessened (US EPA 2010).

-Land moves to cropland from pastureland first and then from available land (i.e., forest and grassland) as shown in the HF scenario in figure 3.
+Land moves to cropland from pastureland first, and then from available land (i.e., forest and grassland) as shown in the HF scenario in figure 3.
 Table 4 lists the percent change in land use between the HF and other alternative scenarios and the BAU scenario.
 In the HF scenario, cropland increases by about 15% globally by the end of the simulation in order to meet growing demand for food products compared to BAU.
 US cropland expansion to meet rising food requirements occurs mostly at the expense of available forest and grassland but also involves some pastureland.
 In the ROW, cropland expansion occurs almost exclusively on forest and grassland land.
 Pastureland in the ROW increases to help supply higher meat requirements.
 A similar dynamic is not observed in the US because high-land-intensity meat consumption relative to other meat commodities is projected to decline (Alexandratos and Bruinsma 2012).
-These trends are offset in the HF scenario, but the results are static rather than growing consumption of high-land intensity meat as seen in ROW.
+These trends are offset in the HF scenario, but the results are a static rather than a growing consumption of high-land intensity meat as seen in ROW.
 Alexandratos and Bruinsma (2012) diet trends are model-based on historical data and dietary trajectories of other meat-consuming developed countries.

 Cropland expands more significantly in the HB scenario than in the HF scenario to meet the high demand for biofuels and there are different land use tradeoffs.
 Globally, about 700 million ha of land is required to meet the high biofuel requirements.
 In the HB scenario (Table 4), US cropland area increases by about 40% and the ROW cropland area by about 25% by the end of the simulation, compared to BAU.
 In the HB scenario, US cropland expands onto pastureland, and also available land to pastureland to compensate.
 The ROW cropland expansion follows this same trend, so compared to the HF scenario, much less available land is actually used.